cmaimone/idph_covid_data/readme.md

 ### Data Notes

+* Demographic data by zip code is missing 3/25/21 through 3/29/21.
+I'm unsure if the data dated 3/30/21 is from the 30th or earlier, as the individual zip code files are undated.
 * 2021/03/24: County data is missing for this date.
 Reason is unknown, but it was not captured between file updates.
 * 2021/02/04: Primary collection feed switched to https://www.dph.illinois.gov/sitefiles/COVIDTestResults.json, which no longer includes historical data for counties, but does for state level data
 * 2021/02/02: The historical data file hasn't been updated by IDPH since 1/29, which means several of the data files haven't been updated.
 All of the updated data that is available is being collected.